dan-fritchman/fritch.mn/www/SwMakesHw/0003-reactive-event-driven-hardware.md

 ![combo_sch](img/combo_schematic.png)

-The reactive assignments convey something very similar to the instantiation of, say, and AND gate: the output shall equal the AND function between its inputs, not just at the time of assignment, but at all times.
+A reactive assignments conveys something very similar to the instantiation of, say, an AND gate: the output shall equal the AND function between its inputs, not just at the time of assignment, but at all times.
 The primary utility of the HDL code is in providing a platform-independent (or in chip terms, *process technology*-independent) description of this set of logic.
 Like other compilers, logic synthesis generally requires two primary inputs:

 * An *input program* to be compiled, and
 * A *target environment* to compile it for